Major Depression Symptoms

 1. Thoughts or behaviors related to self-harm

-When severe hopelessness is present, an individual may turn to destructive outlets to cope.
-They may engage in physical self-harm or excessive substance use, and they may even experience suicidal thoughts or engage in suicide attempts.
+When severe hopelessness is present, individuals may turn to destructive outlets to cope.
+They may engage in physical self-harm or excessive substance use, and they may even experience thoughts of death or suicidal thoughts, which may lead to suicide attempts.
 According to Harvard Health Publishing, “the vast majority” of those with severe depression do not take or attempt to take their own lives, but they are more likely to do so than those who are not experiencing depression.
 This is a key reason why seeking treatment for depression as soon as possible can be crucial.

 Getty/Vadym Pastukh